 He is an experienced disputes lawyer who has represented a range of construction and engineering industry clients within the United States.
 His extensive experience includes various forms of alternative dispute resolution and claim litigation in federal and state courts.
 Mr. Swaja has taken the lead in all aspects of discovery, as well as examination of witnesses in arbitration and trial.
-Most recently, Mr. Swaja assisted in the representation of a shipbuilder on a multi-million dollar ship conversion project in a two-phase arbitration, successfully securing an award for disruption, changes and acceleration that was confirmed in federal court.
+Among other experience, Mr. Swaja assisted in the representation of a shipbuilder on a multi-million dollar ship conversion project in a two-phase arbitration, successfully securing an award for disruption, changes and acceleration that was confirmed in federal court.
 He also represented an international contractor on a multi-million dollar state court action for breach of contract, helping obtain a full judgment of the amounts claimed.

 Mr. Swaja contributes to numerous construction law journals, including the annual Construction Law Update (Aspen) and Construction Disputes: Practice Guide with Forms (Aspen).